top of page

 Dealer Plates

 Dealer licence plates are issued to manufacturers of motor vehicles, dealers of motor vehicles, clients engaged in the business of servicing motor vehicles.
-A dealer plate is affixed to a vehicle and that fulfils the following criteria:
+A dealer plate is affixed to a vehicle, and that fulfils the following criteria:

 • Kept for sale by a manufacturer or dealer